labor-digital/asset-building/README.md

 ## Magic in Version 2.0
 The second version of the config builder comes with some magic included.
-1. Including with wildcards `` import "./Components/*/*.js"; `` This will resolve all possible imports in a glob like `` ./Components/**/*.js ``
-2. Auto including related css files of js components.
-All css/sass/less files which have the exact same name as your js component will be autoincluded.
-So: You only import ``import "./Components/ComponentA/ComponentA.js";`` and if there is a "ComponentA.sass" in the same directory as "ComponentA.js" it is autoloaded on top of the js file.
-3. Promises will work, I promise!
+1. Promises will work, I promise!
 We inject a tiny promise [polyfill](https://github.com/taylorhakes/promise-polyfill) in the runtime of the main webpack file which is then used to import chunkfiles using webpack dynamic imports.
-4. Auto including entry.(sass/less/scss) when compiling css (Take a look at the "Compiled CSS section")

 ## Compiled CSS - Version 2.0
 When you are using the second version of the asset building you will notice that every css (or its respective sass / less sources) will be included from the javascript modules.